You’ve finally found the holy grail of skin care – natural skin care products!

-So often my clients arrive in my clinic announcing they’re all about natural skincare and organic skincare and they’re so glad they found me.
+So often my clients arrive in my clinic announcing they’re all about natural and organic skin care and they’re so glad they found me.
 But they still face a variety of skin concerns ranging from acne to dryness, an organic oil is supposed to be hydrating right?!
 Well sort of…

 Here is why your natural products are still giving you sucky skin